rduart/TelsaCoilWinder/README.md

 Masculinity -  https://www.youtube.com/watch?v=HymLeTU4M8Q - This projects provided most of my inspiration for my build.

-carl1961 - https://github.com/carl1961/Arduino-Nano-Tesla-Coil-Winder   Who has beening using some of the code from my project.
+carl1961 - https://github.com/carl1961/Arduino-Nano-Tesla-Coil-Winder   He has been doing some great work.
+Please make sure you take a look at his GitHub.
+We have successfully beening sharing software and other components.

 >[!NOTE]
-> I would like to thanks carl1961 for all his work in refining the step size for the wire carraige and for his help in refining the wire diameter.
+> I would like to thanks carl1961 for all his work in refining the step sizes for the wire carraige and for his help in refining the wire diameter.
+Also if your are using a lead screw wuth 2 starts carl1961 has already worked out the steps for the wire carriage.

 > [!CAUTION]
 >This project is a work in progress, and well continue to change as I know more.
 Picture shows AWG 26, 28, 32, and 34 wire testing.